 - French bread – My local grocery store sells them fresh.
 But if you prefer to make your own, by all means have at it!

 - Garlic aioli – I like to make my own garlic aioli with mayo, fresh garlic, maldon sea salt and fresh lemon juice.
 But some delis or grocery stores might carry it pre-made.
-This can also be plain mayonnaise, other types of aioli or even just sour cream.
+This can also be plain mayonnaise, other types of aioli.

 Some fun variations include changing up the type of cheese like monterey jack cheese or cheddar cheese, topping with green onions (scallions or chives), or using stuffed olives like blue cheese stuffed or pimiento-stuffed olives.